Gerald Hawkins: Stonehenge Decoded (1965)

 Stonehenge Decoded sold widely.
-It was especially popular among the members of 1960s counter culture, who found that it followed a similar "wisdom of the ancients" line explored by Alexander Thom.
+It was especially popular among the members of 1960s counterculture, who found that it followed a similar "wisdom of the ancients" line explored by Alexander Thom.
 Hawkins' theories still inform popular opinion of Stonehenge.
 Although some archaeologists are cautious to accept Hawkins' theories, many archaeoastronomers have built upon his work.
-Many scholars accept that the importance of astronomical alignment and large complexes being planned and constructed to fulfill cosmology has been demonstrated at other prehistoric sites, such as the Snake Mound and Cahokia in the United States.
+Many scholars accept that the importance of astronomical alignment and large complexes being planned and constructed to fulfill cosmology has been demonstrated at other prehistoric sites, such as the Snake Mound and Cahokia in the U.S.

 Hawkins later examined the Nazca lines in Peru, and concluded there was not enough evidence to support an astronomical explanation for them.
 He also studied the temple of Amun at Karnak.
 He continued to study Stonehenge up until his death.
+In 1973, he published Beyond Stonehenge.

-American Astronomical Society obituaries: "Gerald Hawkins served as Dean of Dickinson College in Carlisle, Pennsylvania, from 1969 to 1971, when his career trajectory transported him to the United States Information Agency, where he was appointed Science Advisor to the Director and where he remained until his retirement in 1989."
+The American Astronomical Society stated in its obituary for Hawkins: